dolbyio-samples/comms-sdk-ios-quickstart/README.md

 Alternatively, you can create a **Developer Token** with the handy [bookmarklet](https://developer-token-dolbyio.netlify.app) to create a 48 hour token within your Chrome browser.

-- Build and run your application.
+7. Build and run your application.
-- You can test the app with another particpant by going to the developer dashboard at https://dashboard.dolby.io/dashboard/applications/summary and selecting your app and the communications apis link in the sidebar, select the test tab and join a conference.
+8. You can test the app with another particpant by going to the developer dashboard at https://dashboard.dolby.io/dashboard/applications/summary and selecting your app and the **Communications APIs** link in the sidebar, select the test tab and join a conference.

 ### Notes:
 - The Dolby.io Communications API SDK is currently VoxeetSDK.